mjf1406/ozobot-maze/README.md

 ### p0

+- UX: added translations for Tips in ko and zhs

 ## Change Log

+- UX: added a tips section just below the output
+- UX: added two types of generations: Ozobot Maze and Ozobot Challenge
+- algo: number of each Color Code is now randomly determined
 - fixed: flags now appear correctly in LocaleSwitcher
 - fixed: there is no longer a delay in setting the locale dropdown to the current locale 2024/10/26